Eschatologue/CM_wiki/docs/class/magus/traveler.md

 *Your use of Chronomancy has caused you to become adrift in the flow of time, seeing and experiencing it radically different from those around you.*

-As a Magic action, you can cast a modified version of the *[Time Stop]* spell where you and your **Future Self** can both act, but you each only get one additional turn.
+As a Magic action, you can cast a modified version of the *[:spell-level-9: Time Stop]* spell where you and your **Future Self** can both act, but you each only get one additional turn.

-Once you use this feature you must finish a Long Rest before you can cast this modified version of *[Time Stop]* again.
+Once you use this feature you must finish a Long Rest before you can cast this modified version of *[:spell-level-9: Time Stop]* again.
 You can also restore your use of it by expending a level 5 spell slot (no action required).

 [Temporal Shift]: #level-3-temporal-shift

-[Commune]: ../../spells/description/core/level-5.md#commune
+[:spell-level-5: Commune]: ../../spells/description/core/level-5.md#commune
-[Time Stop]: ../../spells/description/core/level-9.md#time-stop
+[:spell-level-9: Time Stop]: ../../spells/description/core/level-9.md#time-stop

 --8<--- "includes\snippets\skills.md"